Recap: Tintin The Seven Crystal Balls

 - Fireballs: A huge fireball of lightning crashes into the protagonists' household.
 What some readers may be amazed to know is that this phenomenon actually has some basis in reality.
 Ball lightning is one the least understood meteorological phenomena known to man.
 Essentially a ball of light that occurs during a thunder and or lightning storm, these little (or huge) buggers have been known about since antiquity.
-By the late twentieth century most of the scientific community had deemed ball lightning a myth, however the proliferation of color photography soon would prove the existence of phenomena, and by the early 2000s with the advent and wide use of the internet and digital photography, the scientific community had again accepted the existence of ball lightning.
-No body knows exactly what the stuff is though, other than a ball of light with electric properties.
-They are semi rare as whole, only a quarter of Americans surveyed have claimed to see it (must only claim to see when prompting though as they don't initially report the sightings for fear of being deemed crazy or a liar).
-Its reported characteristics very wildly, some times it can pass though people without out harming them or times they discharge massive amounts of electricity, even up to a normal lightning strike.
-Ball lightning can sometimes move erratically and swiftly but often seems to move slowly and lazily.
-These balls of light often seem to also be attracted to wires, electrical appliances, and metal.
-There are many theories as to what exactly ball lightning is, however ball lightning's rarity and unpredictably will likely mean that this phenomena will likely remain unexplained for several more years.
+Nobody knows exactly what the stuff is though, other than a ball of light with electric properties.
+Its reported characteristics vary wildly, some times it can pass though people without out harming them or times they discharge massive amounts of electricity, even up to a normal lightning strike.

 - High-Class Glass: In the previous adventure of the series, Captain Haddock had acquired a treasure through inheritance.
 His newfound wealth is indicated in this album by his residence in a mansion and by his new habit of wearing a monocle.
 Not being accustomed to them, he loses a lot of them.